Local: The Proposed Extension to the Blue House Roundabout in Newcastle U. Tyne

-The Blue House Roundabout: Re-considered
+The Blue House Roundabout: Reconsidered

 The original plans for a new roundabout are now being re-considered.
-Policy should now address the fundamental market failures associated with private motor transport rather than tackling relatively minor issues such as limited vehicle idling at junctions.
+Policy should now address the fundamental market failures associated with private motor transport rather than tackling less significant issues such as limited vehicle idling at junctions.
 Market failures, in the market for transport, occur when motorists imposes external costs on society.
 These costs include motor vehicle accidents, widespread air pollution and the contribution towards climate disruption.
 An expanded Blue House Roundabout, in Newcastle, would also lead to a social cost with the disappearance of green space and the loss of a valuable urban amenity.

 Three Market Failures: Road accidents, Air Pollution and Climate Change